 Seasonal Rot: Some fans consider the Kids' WB! episodes this.
-They're far from horrible, it's just that the "spark" seems to be missing.
+It's just that the "spark" seems to be missing.

 Suspiciously Similar Song: During the Yogi Bear parody in "Back in Style", a song plays that sounds like "Tobaggan Run" by Jack Shaindlin, which was frequently used in early '60s Hanna Barbera cartoons.

 They Just Didn't Care: One would think that a near six-year gap between two volumes would give WB plenty of time to get a decent volume 4 DVD out.
 The first three volumes had crystal-clear picture quality, but volume 4 has washed-out colors, and the footage is even interlaced.
 They also didn't bother with any bonus features, they just rushed it for a quick cash grab.
 Again, considering they had nearly six years to get this right, these kinds of results are inexcusable.

 This effect was unintentionally created by some overly literal Russian translations of the show's title.
 While the official translation was safe, some promotional materials and TV program listings left the "maniacs" part untranslated.
 In Russian common usage the word "maniac" is used almost exclusively as a synonym for "Serial Killer".